TaratorMusic/TaratorMusic/README.md

 ### Memory Efficiency

-TaratorMusic only uses 75MB per second of memory while open, 95MB per second while listening to a song, and 125 MB per second while downloading a song.
+TaratorMusic only uses around 0% - 1% CPU and under 200 MB of RAM during playback.
 The lightweightness of the app makes it suitable for computers with very low specs.

 ### Volume Stabilisation